Getting Started

 • Extract the archive to a path without any spaces, e.g. /home/user/CEdev.

-• Extend the PATH environment variable to point to CEdev/bin by modifying .bashrc, .zshrc, or whatever flavor the OS uses.
-An example command may be:
+• Extend the PATH environment variable to point to CEdev/bin by modifying either the ~/.zshrc or ~/.bashrc in your home directory.
+An example command that can be added would look similar to the following:

 Caution